 Reconsider Closures or Ensure Business Sustainability

-The BGC’s CEO stated that the inconsistency of approach in Merseyside and Lancashire regarding gyms and leisure centers created the impression that decision makers did not care much about jobs in the gambling sector.
-There is no evidence that closing of casinos and betting shops will slow down the virus spread, Michael Dugher outlined, stating that the closure impact would be negligible.
+The BGC’s CEO stated that the inconsistency of approach in Merseyside and Lancashire regarding gyms and leisure centers created the impression that decision-makers did not care much about jobs in the gambling sector.
+There is no evidence that the closing of casinos and betting shops will slow down the virus spread, Michael Dugher outlined, stating that the closure impact would be negligible.